LP on LP: LP on LP 04

-LP on LP 04 was released on January 13, 2023 and contains the band's performance of "Ghost" from Radio City Music Hall in New York, New York on May 22, 2000.
+LP on LP 04 was released on January 13, 2023, and contains the band's performance of "Ghost" from Radio City Music Hall in New York, New York on May 22, 2000.
 The release is the first in the series to come from a show occurring before the band's hiatus and 2004 breakup.
 Clocking in at just over 28 minutes, it is the shortest release in the series thus far.

 Track listing

-All songs written by Trey Anastasio and Tom Marshall.
+All songs written by Anastasio and Marshall.